brianjlacy/export-chatgpt/README.md

 ## How It Works

 1. Uses your Bearer token directly for API authentication (or exchanges a session token for one)
-2. Fetches the list of all conversations via `/backend-api/conversations` (paginated, 28 per page)
+2. Incrementally fetches the conversation list via `/backend-api/conversations` (28 per page), saving progress after each page
-3. Downloads each conversation's full content via `/backend-api/conversation/{id}`
+3. Downloads each conversation's full content via `/backend-api/conversation/{id}`, tracking completed downloads
 4. Saves to JSON and/or Markdown files
+5. On auth failure, saves progress and exits — re-running skips already-completed work

 ## License